-Field Name: FPGA Firmware Version Offset: 0x0001 Size: 31 Bytes Type: Read only
+Field Name: Firmware Version Offset: 0x0001 Size: 128 Bytes Type: Read only bytes are needed and unterminated if all 128 bytes are needed.

-Description: String containing the camera vendor's name.
-The string is zero terminated if less than 31 bytes
+Description: String containing the camera's firmware version.
+The string is zero terminated if less than 128